-- Advisor- managed accounts: gives discretion to another person to make investment decision on the client's behalf.
-Key advantages: Cost may be lower; Advisor understands the client's specific needs; Some programs permit client accounts to exclude certain securities; and program allows for tax selling - Separately managed accounts (SMAs): The external portfolio manager (called the sub-advisor) controls the holdings based on a portfolio model.
+- Advisor-managed accounts: gives discretion to another person to make investment decision on the client's behalf.
+Key advantages: Cost may be lower; Advisor understands the client's specific needs; Some programs permit client accounts to exclude certain securities; and program allows for tax selling.
+Advisors use two types of programs to serve their clients: Model-based account management (ongoing programs) and Non-model-based account management (typically used temporarily) - Separately managed accounts (SMAs): The external portfolio manager (called the sub-advisor) controls the holdings based on a portfolio model.
 SMAs have the following key advantages: Provide access to dedicated and sophisticated external portfolio managers; Supplemental reports collectively report on the performance of each separate account; and the client directly holds the securities in an SMA